shiraz2003/shiraz2003/README.md

 # 💫 About Me:
- I am cuurently a student who is passionate in cyber security and software engineering
+ I am curently a student who is passionate in cyber security and software engineering

 ## 🌐 Socials: